TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-code-coverage.md

 The html reports include a per line execution count in green, highlight unexecuted lines in pink, highlight the unexecuted part of a conditional in yellow and annotate if statements with an `I` or an `E` when the if or else part of the statement is unexecuted.

-You can see immediately why the percentages are different. v8 appears to work out which lines aren't covered and then mark every other line in the file as executed, even if they're blank or comments. v8 treats lines containing just a closing brace as significant.
+You can see immediately why the percentages are different. v8 appears to work out which lines aren't covered and then mark every other line in the file as executed, even if they're blank or comments.
 Istanbul's source code level instrumentation only considers lines that include executable statements as significant and ignores everything else.

 v8 can't tell the difference between an if statement, a ternary condition or the condition in a for loop.
 It highlights them all as conditional expressions.
 Istanbul is more precise.